 That’s where the LMS data is stored and processed.
 This learning management system software layer is invisible to the client, yet it is the backbone of the learning management system’s operation.

-The popular frameworks for building an LMS backend are Django, Rails, Node.js, and some others.
+The popular frameworks for building an LMS backend are Django, Rails, Node.js, and others.
 At Syndicode, we rely on Ruby on Rails for custom learning management system development from scratch.
-It has many libraries that allow for extra flexibility and help to write code faster.
+It has many libraries that allow extra flexibility and help write code faster.
 It also comes with strong safety measures and is suitable for most industries.

 Frontend